pragyasinha201-coder/ngo-awareness-website/README.md

-# ngo-awareness-website
-A responsive NGO awareness website built using HTML AND CSS to promote social causes and community
 # NGO Awareness Website

 A responsive NGO awareness website built using HTML5 and CSS3 to promote social causes and community engagement.